How to Join

 Anyone who meets the eligibility requirements may join Financial Plus Credit Union.
 With a minimum deposit of $1.00, you become a shareholder and member of Financial Plus Credit Union.
 Truth-In-Savings disclosures are provided upon FPCU's receipt of the membership agreement or upon request.
 As a member of the Credit Union, you are eligible to apply for any of our wide range of services.

-If you're interested in joining Financial Plus Credit Union, visit us in person at any of our five convenient locations, call us or contact us online and start enjoying the benefits of membership, a membership that lasts a lifetime.
+If you're interested in joining Financial Plus Credit Union, visit us in person at any of our five convenient locations to start enjoying the benefits of membership, a membership that lasts a lifetime.

 Important Information About Procedures for Opening A New Account